-\textbf{Verification:} At this stage of the MPQC protocol, quantum nodes jointly verify that the quantum state $\bar{\bar{\mathcal{P}}}$ in their possession is for sure a valid logical quantum state encoded by triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ by executing the verification phase of the VHSS protocol $n$ times.
-Each time quantum nodes execute the verification phase of the VHSS protocol with the quantum node $i$ acting as a dealer $D^i$, they jointly verify the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ by recording the positions of arbitrary quantum errors introduced by the cheating quantum nodes at the second level encoding in a public set of apparent cheaters $B^i$, and in such a way check whether each quantum node $j$ is honest or not, see Table~\ref{table:vhss_protocol}.
+\textbf{Verification:} At this stage of the MPQC protocol, quantum nodes jointly verify that the quantum state $\bar{\bar{\mathcal{P}}}$ in their possession is for sure a valid logical quantum state encoded by the triply-even CSS QECC $\mathcal{C}_\mathrm{TE}$ which is achieved by executing the verification phase of the VHSS protocol $n$ times.
+Each time quantum nodes execute the verification phase of the VHSS protocol with the quantum node $i$ acting as a dealer $D^i$, they jointly verify the logical quantum state $\bar{\bar{\mathcal{P}}}^i$ by recording the positions of arbitrary quantum errors introduced the dealer $D^i$ at the first level encoding and by the cheating quantum nodes at the second level encoding in a public set of apparent cheaters $B^i$, and in such a way check whether each quantum node $j$ is honest or not, see Table~\ref{table:vhss_protocol}.
 After executing the verification phase of the VHSS protocol $n$ times, quantum nodes jointly construct a global public set of apparent cheaters $B = \bigcup_i B^i$.
-If at the end of the verification phase $|B| \leq t$ is satisfied, then quantum nodes proceed to the computation phase with their shares of the input global logical quantum state $\bar{\bar{\mathcal{P}}}$.
-On the other hand, if $|B| > t$ is satisfied, quantum nodes also proceed to the computation phase but the honest quantum nodes replace single-qubit quantum states in their possession with $\ket{0}$ and the MPQC protocol is aborted at the end of execution, see Ref.~\cite{lipinska_pra_102_022405_2020} for details.
-We call this procedure as the \textit{abortion sequence}.
-This phase of the MPQC protocol requires a workspace of $n^2 + 2n$ qubits per quantum node for implementation, among which, $2n$ qubits are required for holding ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ and $\bar{\bar{\ket{+}}}^i$ during the verification phase of the VHSS protocol.
-Also, we note that this phase of the MPQC protocol has a communication complexity of $\mathcal{O}(n^2r^2)$ qubits per quantum node.
+If at the end of the verification phase $|B| \leq t$ is satisfied, then quantum nodes proceed to the computation phase with their shares of the input global logical quantum state $\bar{\bar{\mathcal{P}}}$, i.e., each quantum node $i$ holds a share $\bar{\bar{\mathcal{P}}}_i$.
+On the other hand, if $|B| > t$ is satisfied, quantum nodes also proceed to the computation phase but the honest quantum nodes replace all the single-qubit quantum states in their possession with $\ket{0}$ and the MPQC protocol is aborted at the end of the computation, see Ref.~\cite{lipinska_pra_102_022405_2020} for the details.
+We call this procedure the \textit{abortion sequence}.
+This phase of the MPQC protocol requires a workspace of $n^2 + 2n$ qubits per quantum node for the implementation, among which, $2n$ qubits are required for holding ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ and $\bar{\bar{\ket{+}}}^i$ during the verification phase of the VHSS protocol.
+Also, we note that this phase of the MPQC protocol has a communication complexity of $\mathcal{O}(n^2r^2)$ qubits per quantum node, since at this stage of the MPQC protocol quantum nodes simply execute the verification phase of the VHSS protocol $n$ times.
 For the details see Table~\ref{table:mpqc_protocol}.